drivera123/LDRS500/unit-6-learning-activities.md

 Students have not been directed to read the resources at this point.
 Also, are some of the resources directly related to the activities below.
 For example #3 asks student to "outline an employee development plan", is there a guide for them to do so?
 What information is presented to them that would allow them to do this?

 Learning Activity 2.
-Read to Androgogy unit notes (and any other resource material).
+Read the Unit notes on Androgogy access from the link below.
 In a blog post, describe your experience working with adult learners or as your experience as an adult learing.
 Frame your post using the six principles of Androgogy.

 Learning Activity 3.